-At Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 407-329-7661 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal brackets.

 - There will be a small amount of space to move your filter back and forth that allows you to bring down one end of the filter and take it out of the compartment.

 - When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the proper direction.
 In the majority of cases, the arrow should point towards the main part (or top) of the furnace.